ewintr/go-kit/README.md

 * `smtp` - Simple wrapper around the smtp package in the standard library
 * `test` - Minimalist set of functions for unit testing

-The documentation in the `doc` folders can also be read online at [https://ewintr.nl/go-kit](https://ewintr.nl/go-kit)